xianlin7/APFormer/README.md

 * python 3.6
 * pytorch 1.8.0
 * torchvision 0.9.0
-* more please see the requirements.txt
+* more details please see the requirements.txt

 ## Datasets